MKapuria/elixir-fault-tolerant-digital-twin/README.md

 ```
 This spawns 1000 particles distributed across 5 Elixir processes (bundles), starts the plant and the twin, and logs the results into ```log.csv```.

-**Step 2: Visualize the particle filter in real time
+**Step 2: Visualize the particle filter in real time**

 Open a second terminal in the same folder and run:
 ```bash
 python plot_live.py
 ```

-This reads the ```log.csv``` and plots the evolving particle distribution live.
+This reads the ```log.csv``` file and plots the evolving particle distribution live.
 Make sure to delete any old .csv files before running this command.

-**Step 3: Test fault tolerance
+**Step 3: Test fault tolerance**
 Back in the IEx terminal, list the current running bundles of particles:
 ```bash
 ParticleFilter.bundles()